overwolf/overwolf.github.io/docs/api/overwolf-benchmarking.md

 > Requests hardware information within a given interval.

 Note that this call requires Overwolf to have Administrative permissions, and should they be missing, the callback will return 'Permissions Required'.
-You will then have to ask the app user for permissions and according to the user’s choice, call `requestPermissions`.
-It is then necessary to call `requestProcessInfo` again.
+You will then have to ask the app user for permissions and according to the user’s choice, call [requestPermissions](#requestPermissions).
+It is then necessary to call [requestProcessInfo](#requestprocessinfo) again.

 Parameter | Type     | Description                                                                                        |
 ----------| ---------| -------------------------------------------------------------------------------------------------- |